s1lvi0/deva4004_card/README.md

 # Deva4004 Card

-This is a custom card for Home Assistant, which is designed to work with DEVA Broadcast DB4004 monitoring receiver devices.
+This is a custom card for Home Assistant, which is designed to work with [DB4004](https://github.com/s1lvi0/deva4004) custom integration to monitor FM Radios.
 It allows users to display device-specific sensor data and alarms in a compact, user-friendly way.
 The card features an intuitive layout, making monitoring easier and more efficient.

 ## Installation